-Advanced Special Topics in Psychology PSY 295 Prerequisite: Consent of department
+PSY 295 Advanced Special Topics in Psychology

 Deals with current topics in psychology not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topics to be listed on student's permanent academic record.